Question and Answer Ralph Gilles

 And now that that’s set up and has enough momentum [Chrysler] decided to change my role a little bit since we were launching [the SRT line] and since my true love is performance.
 Its just kind of organic and when you’re the squeaky wheel you tend to get greasy, right?

-CD: What about the history of SRT.
-Can you talk about its origins with the Viper?
+What about the history of SRT.
+Ralph Gilles, you talk about its origins with the Viper?

 Ralph Gilles: Yeah.
 If you go back in time, to make the Viper happen they had to hand-pick the most enthusiastic engineers in the company” the [people] they knew would put their heart and soul into these things.
 And it wasn’t official back then, but they used to call it SVE, Specialty Vehicle Engineering.
 That was the initial name of the group and that kind of club mentality stuck around.
 Now it’s changed names a few times and it finally settled on SRT in 2002, right before the last generation Viper was launched.